APOORVES/eshop/README.md

   <username>yourdockerhubuserid</username>
   <password>yourpassword</password>
   <configuration>
-    <email>apoorve@gmail.com</email>
+    <email>youremail@domain.com</email>
   </configuration>
 </server>

-#build product mS using the following maven command and push the image to docker hub.
+#build product, cart and payment mS using the following maven command and push the image to docker hub.
 Remember to change the dockerhub user to your own dockerhub user
 mvn clean install -X docker:build -DpushImage

 #if you home directory doesnt have enough space you can point minkube to a different directory by setting this environment variable before starting minikube (This step is optional)